LexiFi/dead_code_analyzer/docs/methods/code_constructs/FACTORY_FUN.md

 Before looking at the analysis results, let's look at the code.

 The `Factory_fun_lib` declares and exports 1 factory function `get_stack` which takes `unit` as parameter and returns a fresh object.
-The return object has 4 methods, manipulating the unexported value `stack`.
+The returned object has 4 methods, manipulating the unexported value `stack`.
 1 of these methods is used by requirement : `push`.
 2 of these methods are explicitly referenced : `peek`, and `pop`.